-There are many people who would like to donate money to charity, but just aren’t in the position to do so.
-That is more than understandable — and the emphasis on financial responsibility is commendable.
-But you don’t have to feel like a miserly curmudgeon (or just plain down about your finances) when you ignore fundraising solicitations.
+Unfortunately, there are many people who would like to donate money to charity but just aren’t in the position to do so.
+You don’t have to feel like a miserly curmudgeon (or just plain down about your finances) when you ignore fundraising solicitations.
 If you use the things you can give freely to be charitable, you’ll keep both your heart and your wallet full.
 There is one thing you have that is priceless: your time.

 1. Learn to Knit

 If you can knit or sew, there are a number of charities that can use your homemade items.
-These include Leggings for Life, The Snuggles Project and Afghans for Afghans.1 While some of these charities give to animals and some give to humans, they all give to good causes, and many of them have free patterns you can use to get started.
+Reach out to charities like Leggings for Life, The Snuggles Project and Afghans for Afghans.
+While some of these charities give to animals and some give to humans, they all give to good causes, and many of them have free patterns you can use to get started.

 2. Volunteer Your Time

 People who are free to give their time can contact their local children’s hospital, hospice, homeless shelter, senior center, animal shelter or any other group that’s directly involved in charity work (as opposed to just fundraising).
-All of these groups have various needs that volunteers can fill.
+All of these groups have various needs that only volunteers can fill.
 If you’d like to find volunteering opportunities that match your interests, search for them online.
 A website like Volunteer Match can help!
-2

 3. Donate Things You Don’t Need

-Whether it’s clothing, household items, or even your own hair, there are many charities that can put unused and unwanted donations to use.
+Whether it’s clothing, household items or even your own hair, there are many charities that can put unused and unwanted donations to use.
 Or, if you’re so inclined, you can regularly donate blood or plasma.
 Plasma donations can be made more frequently than blood donations, and donors with type O blood are prime candidates for donation since their blood is universally compatible with all blood types.
 First, check here to see if you qualify for blood or plasma donation.
 Then, find a donation center near you.